XanderG2/wordle/README.md

 # Wordle

-Wordle built using Python for the console.
+Wordle-like game built using Python for the console.

 ## Info